-A. Commercial, Multi-Unit and Mixed-Use Structures Dimension Standard i.
-Lot Dimensions Width: N/A l.
-Area: N/A ii. ii.
+A. Commercial, Multi-Unit and Mixed-Use Structures Dimension Standard Let Dimensions Width: N/A i.
+Lot Dimensions Area: N/A ii.
 Setbacks Parcels platted under previous codes shall follow the setbacks platted.
 Front lot line: Shall be determined by required buffer yards in 155.063 .
 Five (5) feet, minimum Side lot line: Shall be determined by required buffer yards in 155.063 .
 Five (5) feet minimum Rear lot line: Shall be determined by required buffer yards in 155.063 .
 Fifteen (15) feet minimum or ten (10) feet minimum when abutting an alley, iii.
 Principal Building Height Thirty five (35) feet, maximum iv.
-Lot Coverage Seventy percent (70%) of lot area, maximum V. Accessory Building Location Rear yard and side yard vi.
-Accessory Building Setbacks Shall follow that of A.ii Accessory buildings must be located outside of any easements vii.
-Accessory Building Height Twenty (20) feet maximum height, or subordinate in height to the primary structure, whichever is less viii.
-Accessory Building Size One thousand (1000) total square feet in size for all accessory structures on a single property, or no more than eighty percent (80%) of the main floor area of the primary structure, whichever is less ix.
+Lot Coverage/Required Open Space Lot coverage shall not exceed seventy percent (70%) of lot area.
+Minimum fifteen percent (15%) usable open space shall be provided (excluding impervious surfaces).
+Drainage ponds, play areas, common areas, and the like may apply toward this provision.
+V. Accessory Building Location/Setbacks Shall be located in rear yard and side yard only.
+Side and rear setbacks shall follow that of A.ii Accessory buildings must be located outside of any easements vi.
+Accessory Building Height Twenty (20) feet maximum height, or subordinate in height to the primary structure, whichever is less vii.
+Accessory Building Size One thousand (1000) total square feet in size for all accessory structures on a single property, or no more than eighty percent (80%) of the main floor area of the primary structure, whichever is less viii.
 Parking Lot Location Rear and side yard parking only.
 Except in cases where parking is shared between uses on separate parcels in compliance with 155.066 , a three (3) foot wide planting strip shall be provided along the perimeter of any parking areas and planted with shrubs and grasses of not less than two (2) feet in height at the time of installation.
-X. Required Open Space Multi-Unit and Mixed-Use Structures shall provide not less than fifteen percent (15%) Usable Open Space (excluding impervious surfaces) shall be provided.
-Drainage ponds, play areas, common areas, and the like may apply toward this provision.